AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-integrations-outlook-attachment-error.md

 ---
 title: "Integrations: Error when creating a request from Outlook"
 description: "When a user attempts to create a request from the Workfront for Outlook integration, and adds an attachment.
-The user sees the message "Something went wrong.
-Try again later.""
+The user sees the message Something went wrong.
+Try again later."
 hidefromtoc: yes
 feature: Workfront Integrations and Apps, Work Management
 ---